Disclaimer

 the Poor Souls in Purgatory.

-So going back to her devotion to the Poor Souls, Sr. Josepha reportedly had mystical contact with these souls and even visited Purgatory on several occasions.
+Going back to her devotion to the Poor Souls, Sr. Josepha reportedly had mystical, personal contact with them and even visited Purgatory on several occasions.
 Fortunately, she left behind detailed written accounts of her experiences, which are full of profound insights into Purgatory and the state of the souls in purification.
 Cited below are just a few excerpts from her writings:

 "It was also revealed to me that to the Holy Souls, one hour seems longer than twenty years of extreme suffering on this earth.
 I also understood that even if we could arrange for them to get out of Purgatory and to go to Heaven, although not completely purified, the Holy Souls would rather stay until judgment day than appear before God even with the smallest stain...
 Oh yes, we can indeed call them 'holy', the Holy Souls of Purgatory, since they are full of love for God.
 They burn more with the love of God and the desire to be with Him who is so good and to rejoice in His presence.
 This fire of love burns them more than the fire of punishment."